Jona-Zwetsloot/Chat-API/README.md

 # Chat API

 <a href="https://jonazwetsloot.nl/chat/timeline">Chat </a> is a social media platform where you can post messages, share images, send DMs and much more!
 This repository contains the documentation for the free <a href="https://jonazwetsloot.nl/chat/api/welcome">Chat API</a>.
+All API request paths are relative to the `chat/` directory on my site.
+So for example, `/api/v1/timeline` means `https://jonazwetsloot.nl/chat/api/v1/timeline`

 <br>